The Tomorrow Man

 The Tomorrow Man is a 2019 American drama film written and directed by Noble Jones, in his directorial debut.
 It stars John Lithgow, Blythe Danner, Derek Cecil, Katie Aselton, Sophie Thatcher, and Eve Harlow.
 It had its world premiere at the Sundance Film Festival on January 30, 2019, and was released in the United States on May 22, 2019, by Bleecker Street.

 Plot

-While preparing for the apocalypse, a man meets and falls in love with a woman at the grocery store.
+While preparing for the apocalypse, Ed meets and falls in love with Ronnie, who he meets at the grocery store.
+Both of them hoard items, Ed as a prepper and Ronnie as a coping mechanism for a personal tragedy.